adityavartak07/adityavartak07/README.md

 <br />

-hi, i'm [Aditya Vartak], a passionate self-taught full stack web developer with experience in MERN stack. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm Aditya Vartak, a passionate self-taught full stack web developer with experience in MERN stack. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 Iam also interested in exploring opportunities in software development roles.